asterai-io/asterai-docs/src/1_overview.md

    query, using natural language, tne app responds with the relevant pieces.

 This use case uses two core features from asterai: LLMs and Vector DBs.
-And, like any other asterai project, it is developed as plugins.
+And, like any other asterai project, it is developed as a plugin.